 If a dealer denies a warranty claim citing an aftermarket part, you have options.

 Third, file a complaint with the Federal Trade Commission if you believe the denial violates the Magnuson-Moss Act.
-The FTC enforces the Act.
 Complaints can be filed directly at ftc.gov.
-This step is rarely necessary but it is available.

 The short version: know the law, document your modifications, stay within Ford's published specs where possible, and do not accept a vague denial without asking for the specific causal argument in writing.

 If you have questions about how a specific modification might interact with your Bronco's warranty coverage, it is worth a call to an automotive attorney who handles consumer warranty law.
-This post is not legal advice, and specific situations can vary significantly.
+This post is not legal advice, and specific situations can vary.